Graduate Aid at Stanford

 Planning for Your Educational Expenses

-Most graduate students at Stanford need help to pay for their educational expenses.
-Sources of funding range from government agencies, employers and foundations to academic departments and schools.
+Sources of funding for graduate education range from government agencies, employers and foundations to academic departments and schools.
 Financial assistance can be divided into three broad categories:

-- Grants, Scholarships and Fellowships — "Free money" that does not need to be repaid upon completion of enrollment.
+- Fellowships, Scholarships or Grants — "Free money" that does not need to be repaid upon completion of enrollment.

 We strongly recommend that you investigate all possible funding options in order to maximize your grants and scholarships and minimize loan obligations.